taslandcover/DEA_testing/README.md

 # DEA_testing
-For prototyping and for work with DEA
+For prototyping and for work using DEA to solve Tasmanian land cover problems